moreaumc/pw/README.md

-The goal of the Pipeline Wizard project is to create a DSL that effectively captures the essence of the CI/CD pipeline domain without exposing too many internals about the actual execution engine.
+The goal of the Pipeline Wizard project is to create a Pipeline Definition Language, a DSL, that will effectively capture the essence of the CI/CD pipeline domain and suport multiple execution engines: Jenkins, Concourse CI, etc.

+The PDL design is inspired by GoCD, https://docs.go.cd/current/introduction/concepts_in_go.html

 Initial goal will be to support Jenkins 1.6.x and Jenkins 2.0 CI servers.